SimonGrn/prestashop-wfqa-pr-stats/README.md

 * change the values inside for your correct MySQL values
 * add your [Github token](https://github.com/settings/tokens/new)
 * change the scanned branches

 and rename it `config.php`.

 ### How to use
-You can add or remove branches in the `branches.txt` file.

 Use the `generate.php` file to insert data into your database

 Use the `index.php` file to browse the data.